ElAmirr/Elamirr/README.md

 # Hi 👋, I'm El Othmani El Amir

 ## About Me
 I'm a passionate frontend and backend developer based in Tunisia.
-Currently, I'm working on [MyGymDesk](https://mygymdesk.tn), and I'm on a learning journey with **ReactJs**.
+Currently, I'm working on [Cashier](https://github.com/ElAmirr/cashier.git) inventory app, and I'm on a learning journey with **ReactJs**.

 ## Connect with Me
 - Website: [www.elothmanielamir.tn](https://www.elothmanielamir.tn)